Actindo-AG/Documentation/Channels/UserInterface/05a_Orders.md

 - [RERUN MAPPING]
     Click this button to rerun the mapping of the selected entity.
 This button is only displayed if the checkbox of at least one dependency is selected.

-The list displays all dependencies of the selected order.
+The list displays all dependencies of the selected shipment line item.
 Depending on the settings, the displayed columns may vary.
 All fields are read-only.

 - *Dependent entity ID*
     Identification number of the dependent entity.